 anything with taste, being told he's a good boy, getting Rowdie, looking into your soul, butt scratchies, chillen on the armrest of a couch, going on walks, cuddling with his stuffed animals, sun bathing, and being a pillow.

 He is a very special pup, with lots of unique quirks.
 He is scared of hats, tall trees, anything that is out of it's place, loud noises (fireworks are the worst!), and pretty much anyone he doesn't know.
 Once you make it into this guys inner circle, you're in for a treat!
 He gives the best hugs, makes the funniest howling noises, and greets you with a toy EVERY SINGLE TIME.
 Coop loved growing up with his brother Grizz, but mostly enjoyed learning life lessons from brother Rowdie.
 He was (and still is) the master of the puppy dog eyes and he is constantly in search of something to rest his heavy head on.

 While his puppy hood was all fun and games, at around 2 years old Cooper developed severe allergies to grass, chicken, beef, wheat, and basically everything you can think of.
 He would lick himself raw from being so itchy and was losing hair all over his body.
 We spent months of dr visits and trial and error until we FINALLY figured out a system that worked for my poor little dude.

 Adopting Coop was the best decision I've ever made, and even though my fiance didn't EXACTLY know that I would be coming home with a dog that fateful day, he is truly our very best friend.

 Cooper's favorite things include:

-not meeting strangers, playing fetch for 26 hours straight, going on walks and barking his face off, playing hide-and-seek, eating vegan food, sleeping completely sprawled out and back/weird underarm scratchies.
+time on the couch with mom & dad, playing fetch for 26 hours straight, going on walks and barking his face off, playing hide-and-seek, eating vegan food, sleeping completely sprawled out and back/weird underarm scratchies.